A structural duality for path-decompositions into parts of small radius: Radial star-width

 Also, for every $B_i$ that contains a neighbour of $G - G' \subseteq G - G_P$ we have $s - 12k - 3 \leq i \leq s + 12k + 3$ by \cref{starwidthclaim2} and thus $B_i \subseteq B_{G'}(p_i,12k + 2) \subseteq V'_s$.
 As $V'_s$ is the bag corresponding to $p_s$, this completes the proof. \end{claimproof}

-We now construct path-decompositions of low radial width of the remaining components, that is of the components of $G - G'$.
-We then combine these path-decompositions with the path-decomposition of~$G'$ to a star-decomposition of~$G$, whose central node will be~$p_s$.
-For this, we need to enlarge the bag assigned to~$p_s$ a little.
+We now construct path-decompositions of low radial width and spread of the remaining components, that is of the components of $G - V'$.
+We then combine these path-decompositions with the path-decomposition $(P, \cV')$ of~$G'$ to a star-decomposition of~$G$, whose central node will be~$p_s$.
+For this, we need to enlarge the bag $V'_s$ assigned to~$p_s$ a little.
 Indeed, at the moment, the components of $G - G'$ need not have low radial path-width; in fact, they can still be star-like.
 But if we delete larger balls around the nodes in $P$ that are close to $p_s$, we indeed end up with components that are path-like.
 For this, we define $V''$ to be the set of vertices of $G$ that have distance at most $18k + 4$ from $P$, and let $G'':=G[V'']$ (so $G' \subseteq G''$).

-\begin{claim} Let $C$ be a component of $G - G''$.
-Then either \begin{enumerate}[label=(\roman*)] \item every vertex in $C$ has distance at most $24k + 4$ to $P$, or \item there is a path-decomposition of $C$ such that all bags have radius at most $12k$ in~$G$ and such that the bag corresponding to the last vertex of the path contains $N_G(G - C)$. \end{enumerate} \end{claim}

-Note that the path-decomposition in \cref{itm:starwidthclaim5item2} may not have low radial width; we only require its bags to be bounded in terms of their radius in $G$.
+In particular, by \cref{starwidthclaim2}, every component of $G-G''$ `attaches in the middle of $P$', i.e.\ every neighbour of $G''$ in a component of $G-G''$ has distance $18k+5$ to a $p_i$ with $s-12k-3 \leq i \leq s + 12k+3$.
+Let further $\cC$ be the set of components that contain a vertex whose distance from $P$ is at least $24k+5$, and let $\cC'$ be the set of all other components of $G-V''$.
+We now add all vertices in $V''\setminus V'$ and all components from $\cC'$ to the bag $V'_s$ that is indexed by $p_s$.
+More precisely, we define